huklee/convert-pdf-to-booklet/README.md

 Usage: booklet.py InputPDFFile

-Output: PDF file with rearranged pages as a booklet.
+Output: PDF file with rearranged pages like a booklet.